Business Sales Tax on Intangible Goods

 Are you an LLC with clients outside the state you reside in?
-If yes, you might have to pay sales tax in every state where you have clients.
+If yes, you may have to pay sales tax in every state you conduct business.

 In a previous episode, we talked about sales tax on tangible goods and today we transition into what the law says for businesses that don’t sell physical goods.